Swarna0017/Helicopter-modelling/Readme.txt

 C. Variables used:
     # Following is the list of all the variables used throughout the code (for clarity):
+    # Tip: All main rotor variables begin with MR, all tail rotor variables, similarly, begin with TR
     1. Altitude : Flight altitude of the helicopter
     2. MRR: Main Rotor radius
     3. TRR: Tail Rotor radius